domingomartinezt/Java-example/README.md

-Some examples of my previus job at Toyota.
+Some example of my previus job at Toyota.
 I will not show or share all the information.
 Rather than that, I will show only one part of the code and documentation of my last project.

 Following, a description of the differents folders present in this repository.